kc-shish/Satellite-Image-Detection/README.md

 A Deep Learning based **Satellite Image Classification Web Application** built using **PyTorch** and **Streamlit**.

-This project classifies aerial and satellite scene images using the **AID (Aerial Image Dataset)** and predicts land-use categories through a trained CNN model.
+This project classifies aerial and satellite scene images using the **AID (Aerial Image Dataset)** from **Kaggle** and predicts land-use categories through a trained CNN model.

 ---